Skip to content

 It’s a way of saying, “I want you to feel good about this,” even when they don’t.

-Difficulty Reaching Orgasm
+Difficulty Reaching peak moment

 Instead of saying, “It’s not you, it’s my body,” many women just go along with the moment.